sorcio/wotto/examples/c/README.md

 The only obvious limitation is that you cannot _dynamically_ link other libraries, because of how WebAssembly works.
 Something akin to dynamic libraries would be possible in theory.
-But it's not included in the current Rusto runtime design.
+But it's not included in the current Wotto runtime design.
 It might be in the future.

 Static libraries and source code libraries are fine in principle, but might not fit well if they expect a working libc.